 The snapshot of the conclusion is as given below,

-2.Re-iterate your point and acknowledge unsaid points if any.
+- Reiterate your point of view and acknowledge unsaid points if any.